vanish125/gpsdo-fw/README.md

   - `Error`: the last measured frequency error (in Hz)
   - `Correction`: the last correction applied to PWM value
   - `Millis`: the gap in milliseconds between GPS PPS reference and MCU calculated PPS (should be 0)
+  - `PWM auto save`: press to set the PWM auto-save status (when set to `ON`, PWM value will automatically be saved the first time PPM mean value reaches 0)
+  - `PPS auto resync`: press to set the PWM auto-sync status (when set to `ON`, MCU Controlled PPS output will automatically be resynced to GPS PPS Output the first time PPM mean value reaches 0)
 - `PWM Screen`: the current PWM value, press the encoder twice to save this value to flash memory
 - `GPS Screen`: displays the number of detected satellites and the current GPS time
   - `Time`: the current GPS time